IsiBee/code-quiz-challenge/README.md

 ## Description

-This challenge relied heavily on learning the DOM and ability to manipulate HTML elements through JavaScript.
+This challenge relied heavily on learning the DOM and manipulating HTML elements through JavaScript.

 ## Acceptance Criteria
 GIVEN I am taking a code quiz